peaceiyi/amazon_scraper/README.md

 # Amazon Review Scraper

-#### haven't you always wanted to get reviews from amazon easily? now you can!
-#### this script will export reviews into a CSV file. it'll scrape the title, rating, date, author, and text of each review.
+haven't you always wanted to get reviews from amazon easily? now you can! this script will export reviews into a CSV file. it'll scrape the title, rating, date, author, and text of each review.

-#### Set Up

 ##### Necessary Modules
 - Requests